WeR-stats/workshop-setup_cloud_machine_data_science/README.md

     sudo mysql_secure_installation
     ~~~
     skip the first question, then insert a strong new password for *root*, and finally answer **Yes** to all the remaining questions.
-  - login as root (when asked, enter the password you choose in the previous step):
+  - login as root, (when asked, enter the password you choose in the previous step)step before:
     ~~~
     sudo mysql -u root -p
     ~~~